aceisScope/GCP_DE_Notes/README.md

     -   bytes, date and time, geographical point
     -   array and map
     -   *reference*
--   Automatically create single-field indexes
+-   Automatically create single-field indexes.
+Balance of strong and eventual consistency.
+-   Indexing
+    -   Built-in indexes: By default, a Datastore mode database automatically predefines an index for each property of each entity kind.
     -   Composite indexes: A composite index stores a sorted mapping of all the documents in a collection, based on an ordered list of fields to index.
+    -   No need to maintain index entries for that property that will never have to filter or sort on.
+    -   Avoid exploding indexes by avoiding queries that would require a custom index using a list property, see [here](https://cloud.google.com/appengine/docs/standard/python/datastore/indexes#index-limits)
 -   Atomic transactions.
 Cloud Firetore can execute a set of operations where either all succeed, or none occur.
 -   High availability of reads and writes.
-Cloud Firetore runs in Google data centers, which use redundancy to minimize impact from points of failure.
--   Massive scalability with high performance.
-Cloud Firetore uses a distributed architecture to automatically manage scaling.
-Cloud Datastore uses a mix of indexes and query constraints so your queries scale with the size of your result set, not the size of your data set.
--   Flexible storage and querying of data.
-Cloud Firetore maps naturally to object-oriented and scripting languages, and is exposed to applications through multiple clients.
-It also provides a SQL-like query language.
--   Balance of strong and eventual consistency.
-Cloud Firetore ensures that entity lookups by key and ancestor queries always receive strongly consistent data.
-All other queries are eventually consistent.
-The consistency models allow your application to deliver a great user experience while handling large amounts of data and users.
 -   Encryption at rest.
-Cloud Firetore automatically encrypts all data before it is written to disk and automatically decrypts the data when read by an authorized user.
-For more information, see Server-Side Encryption.
 -   Fully managed with no planned downtime.
-Google handles the administration of the Cloud Firetore service so you can focus on your application.
-Your application can still use Cloud Datastore when the service receives a planned upgrade.
 -   Realtime update: `on_snapshot` function listens for updates and callbacks can act on updates

 ## [Cloud Memorystore](https://cloud.google.com/memorystore/) (redis)